- Hands-on activity ideas

 Food is an important part of culture and can provide a connection to a person’s family or country.

-- Use pictures of different foods from around the world.
+- Use pictures of different foods from countries around the world.
 Talk about how foods are grown or produced, how they are prepared or served, and whether they are eaten alone or as part of a meal.

 - Brainstorm dishes originating from other countries.
 Link those recipes to ingredients children may already be eating.
 For example, some children may not have tried tacos before, yet they may be familiar with chicken, cheese and sour cream.